-This article will explain how drunken driving cases work against both a drunk driver and a bar by covering the following topics:
+This article will explain how drunken driving cases work against both an intoxicated driver and a bar by covering the following topics:

 By adopting the Dram Shop Act, an injured party’s ability to sue bars was clarified and bars also benefited from protection from all but certain types of lawsuits.